ashishtele/ashishtele.github.io/_posts/2022-05-29-Github_Copilot.md

   <img src="https://raw.githubusercontent.com/ashishtele/ashishtele.github.io/master/images/tests.gif" width=750>
 </p>

-5.Code without spending most of your time searching the web.
+5. Code without spending most of your time searching the web.
 It is one of my favorite options.
 It saves a lot of time.
 As shown below, we need to write draw_distribution_plot() to get the code along with docstrings.

 <p align="center">
   <img src="https://raw.githubusercontent.com/ashishtele/ashishtele.github.io/master/images/dis_plot.gif" width=750>